Aurelian-C/React-Summary_App/src/markdowns/050__State_as_a_snapshot.md

 ==State variables might look like regular JavaScript variables that you can read and write to.
 However, _state behaves more like a snapshot_. **Setting it does not change the state variable you already have, but instead triggers a re-render**==.

+State updates are _scheduled_ by React, they are _not processed immediately_.

 >You will learn:
 >
 >- How setting state triggers re-renders